 💡 Why Use DTG Ink?

-DTG ink has some big advantages, especially for small or custom orders:
+DTG printer ink has some big advantages, especially for small or custom orders:

 - Soft Feel: The print becomes part of the fabric—no heavy or rubbery texture.